-A pandemic is the worldwide spread of a new disease.
-An influenza pandemic occurs when a new influenza virus emerges and spreads around the world, with most people lacking immunity to this new virus.
+A pandemic occurs when a new virus emerges and spreads around the world, with most people lacking immunity to this new virus.

 Seasonal influenza occurs annually, primarily causing complications and or death in people aged over 65 years, and those with chronic medical conditions.
 The vast majority of people exposed to the Influenza virus will recover and develop immunity to that strain of virus.